wmheigl/wordpress-dev-workflow-guide/wordpress-dev-guide.md

 #### Step 2: Making Changes

-1. Make your changes using WordPress admin and Elementor Pro
+1. Make your changes using WordPress admin and the Block Editor
+2. Use the Site Editor for template and global style modifications
-2. Test your changes locally at http://wordpress.local
+3. Test your changes locally at http://zsell.ai.local:8080

 #### Step 3: Committing Changes

+For code changes (custom plugins, configuration):

 ```bash
 # Add your changes to Git